AgentMC/Sao20/Translate/En/Part3.md

 Kirito murmured and a look appeared on his face as if he remembered something, but immediately he rushed it away and put his face close to the map that Asuna unwrapped.

 "Let’s see, this is the 4th district... this one is that street?
-So, what is it that the inn is here...?"
+So that is it that the inn is here...?"

 He raised his head and looked at the eastern side of the wall again.